Two HDB rows keep heartland premiums honest

 Market Notes

 Market Notes is the short weekly RentIntel release for people who want one fast read, not a long blog post.
-This week’s note is about fringe mall renewal quotes that start sounding inevitable too early, and why one calmer fallback cluster is still the simplest way to protect judgment.
+This week's note is about what to do when the asking-feed layer is useful but no longer fresh enough to carry a premium by itself.

 Latest Note